aws-samples/sample-aws-modernization-with-coder/content/0_getting-started/01-aws-event/index.md

 You will be taken to the workshop instructions.
 You can access the console of your AWS account for the event by clicking the link in the sidebar.

 ![Console access](/static/images/console_access.png)

-::alert[We will not be using CLI credentials in today's workshop as this workshop uses AWS CloudShell.]{type="info"}

-## Proceed to the workshop

-You are now ready for the workshop.
-Execute the AWS CloudShell workshop setup as specified [here](/0_getting-started/02-own-account.html)